By the numbers: Federal projected spending on direct supports due to COVID-19 hits $152.7B

 Here are some of the most significant ones.

-The fastest program out the door is the Canada emergency relief benefit, or CERB, which has temporarily absorbed most Employment Insurance claims as well.
+The fastest program out the door is the Canada Emergency Response Benefit, or CERB, which has temporarily absorbed most Employment Insurance claims as well.
 It provides $2,000 a month for four months.
 The government has received more than nine million applications as of April 21, resulting in $21.3 billion in payments so far — so the price tag here may rise.
 And the government hasn't ruled out extending the benefit past the four months.

 The Canada emergency business account, or CEBA, makes available, through banks, interest-free loans of $40,000 to qualifying businesses.
 Up to $10,000 of that amount is forgivable.
 The government says 428,000 small businesses have been granted loans as of April 24.